Information for Friends, Resident Assistants, Faculty, Staff, and Parents

 If there are family issues you want to address jointly with the student, and assuming it is logistically feasible, we will provide family therapy.
 Also, one or two meetings with parents may sometimes be a valuable adjunct to individual counseling.
 This depends on the specific issues at hand and we will discuss these with you when appropriate.
 Sometimes it is best to keep the individual therapy private and refer the family to separate counseling services.

-Services for AC faculty & staff
+Consultation for AC faculty & staff regarding students needing assistance

 We encourage all faculty and staff concerned about a student in distress to call the staff at Adams Center.
 We can provide consultation and problem-solving suggestions.
 If counseling staff is seeing the student in counseling, no information can be divulged without a release, but we appreciate and will make use of any additional information or perspective you can provide.

 Counseling staff can be reached during business hours at 903.813.2247.
 If your concern is of an urgent nature, please let our receptionist know that to facilitate our response to your call.
-For after hours emergencies, the staff can be reached through contact with the Campus Police at 903.813.2555.
+For after-hours emergencies, the staff can be reached through contact with the Campus Police at 903.813.2555.

 In addition, we remind faculty and staff that they are required to notify the staff at Adams Center if students threaten or attempt suicide.
 We will take immediate action to help assure the student’s safety and provide crisis-intervention services.